-A student appointed as a clerk may be excused from school attendance during the hours that the student is serving as a clerk, including training sessions, if the student submits a written request to be absent from school signed by the student's parent or guardian and by the school administrator and a certification from the district party chairman or county auditor stating the hours during which the student will serve.
-A student excused from school attendance under this subdivision may not be recorded as being absent on any date for which the excuse is operative.
+A student appointed as a clerk may be excused from school attendance during the hours that the student is serving as a clerk, including training sessions, if the student submits a written request to be absent from school signed by the student's parent or guardian and by the school administrator and a certification from the district party chairperson or county auditor stating the hours during which the student will serve as a poll clerk.
+A student excused from school attendance in this manner may not be recorded as being absent on any date for which the excuse is operative.
 No more than two students may serve as clerks in a single precinct.